 Why these talks?

 Creativity is a vast topic.
 From inspiration, to ideation numerous aspects come into play, affecting each individual differently.
-This compiled list of TED talks aims to provide a complete picture of creativity: what it is, how to cultivate it, and some of the misconceptions regarding it.
+This compiled list of TED talks aims to provide a complete picture of creativity for innovation: what it is, how to cultivate it, and some of the misconceptions regarding it.

 Creativity is essential to all of us, whether we're scientists or teachers, parents or entrepreneurs

 After writing the freakish success of best-selling novel, Eat Pray Love, author Elizebeth Gilbert was faced with the same challenge many creatives face: the pressure of topping her previous novel.
 In this talk, Gilbert points to how society expects so much from artists and geniuses and how this could explain why creative people have a reputation for being enormously mentally unstable.
-This talk gives great insights on why some serious self-management is crucial and we can help our creativity continue flourishing
+This talk gives great insights on why some serious self-management is crucial and we can help us flourishing with the right creativity exercises.

 If your job is to dance, do your dance.
 If the divine, cockeyed genius assigned to your case decides to let some sort of wonderment be glimpsed, for just one moment through your efforts, then “Olé!”
 And if not, do your dance anyhow.
 And “Olé!” to you, nonetheless.